MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

     > [!div class="mx-imgBorder"]
     > ![Change view.](media/change-model-ownership-view.png "Change view")

-1. Select the row associated to the model you are reassigning.
+1. Select the row associated to the model you're reassigning.

 1. Select **Assign AI Builder Datasets Containers**.
 A window will open where you can change the owner.